zlatko-ms/helloer/README.md

 npm run app:start
 ```

-A **start.sh** script is also provided and is intended to run the app on **Linux** VMs in detached mode using the following cmd line :
+A **start.sh** script is also provided and is intended to run the app on a **Linux** VMs in detached mode using the following cmd line :

 ```bash
 nohup ./start.sh &